-College Financing Plan/Financial Aid Shopping Sheet
+College Financing Plan and Financial Aid Offer Letters

-The Financial Aid Federal Shopping Sheet is a consumer tool that Villa Maria College provides to notify students about their financial cost to attend.
-It is a standardized form that is designed to simplify the information that students receive about costs and financial aid.
-The Shopping Sheet generates figures that are estimates only and all tuition rates and fees are subject to change without notice.
+The College Financing Plan is a standardized form that Villa Maria College provides to notify students about their financial costs and financial aid awards.
+The College Financing Plan generates figures that may include estimates only and all tuition rates and fees are subject to change without notice.